neauangle/botiq/readme.md

 **BOTIQ**

 High-level node.js library useful for creating cryptocurrency bots and apps for the Binance CEX and Ethereum-compatible blockchains.
-Features automatic fiat conversions available.
+Features automatic fiat conversions where available.

 **Binance Limit Buy Example**